Cold Call - podcast cover

 The Leadership Style of Football Legend Deion Sanders

-In 2022, Deion Sanders, known as “Coach Prime,” was hired as head coach of the University of Colorado football team, which had only one winning season in the previous 15 years.
-Many observers were excited to have the two-time Super Bowl champion as CU’s new head coach.
-But some questioned whether Sanders had the experience needed to turn around a team in a highly competitive athletic conference.
-Others wondered whether his “old school” leadership style would be effective with today’s student-ath...
+In 2022, Deion Sanders, known as “Coach Prime,” became head football coach of the University of Colorado Boulder (CU).
+Sanders was hired to bring CU’s struggling football program, which had only one winning season in the previous 15 years, back to glory.
+Many observers were excited by the idea of having the Pro Football Hall of Fame inductee and two-time Super Bowl champion as CU’s new head coach.
+But some questioned whether Sanders had the experience needed to turn around a team in a highly com...

 Jan 07, 202530 minEp.
 247